Galileo88/Galileos-Planet-Pack/README.md

   * Optimized terrain elevations so KER and the like can honestly tell where sea level is.

+  * (Pending) Added anomalies to some worlds.

+  * (Pending) Improved texure details even more on some worlds.

 * Strategia updates.

+* (Pending) Support for new Scatterer with epic terminators and Kopernicus ring shader.

-* Full Kerbalism support.
+* (Pending) Full Kerbalism support.

 * Gael updates:

   * Lowered KSC island height and made shoreline friendly to enter/exit the ocean.
-Updated KSC++ accordingly.
+Updated KSC++ and island biomes accordingly.

   * Changed Initial Rotation to put sunrise at 01:30 UTC.